mykhailo-matvieiev/mykhailo-matvieiev.github.io/_pages/research.md

 <h5><u>Publications</u></h5>

 "<b>On natural interest rate volatility</b>" <br/>
-with E. Challe, R&R European Economic Review
+with E. Challe, European Economic Review (2024)

 "<b>The Macroeconomic Impact of the 1918–19 Influenza Pandemic in Sweden</b>" <br/>
 pre-PhD; with M. Karlsson and M. Obrizan, The BE Journal of Macroeconomics (2022)